SebDufresne/midterm/README.md

 # Top Dogs

-A Hot Dog ordering app.
+A hot dog ordering app.

 ## Final Product

 A node express web app to connect customers with restaurant owners.

+## Authors
+Sebastien D, Robin W and Jess N-L.

 ### Client Side

 Users can register with their email and phone number.
-Users can then select menu items and add them to their cart, once an order if confirmed, and the restaurant has accepted the order, the user is notified via text message when their order will be ready for pickup.
+Users can then select menu items and add them to their cart.
+Once an order has been confirmed and the restaurant has accepted the order, the user is notified via text message when their order will be ready for pick up.

-Order history lists a users order history and can be clicked to show details of the order.
+Order history lists a users order history which can be clicked to expand and display details of the order.

 !["List of available offers"](https://github.com/SebDufresne/midterm/blob/master/docs/screenshots/food_items.png)